szTheory/startingperl.com/README.md

 plenv rehash #Set up "shim" shortcut
 ```

+## Integrating with Third-Party Code

 ### Finding Modules

+A lot of hard problems have already been solved by the Perl community.
 There are almost 200k Perl modules on CPAN, which is easily searchable from [metacpan](https://metacpan.org/).
 If you are looking for something but don't know where to start, here is a [curated list of modules](https://metacpan.org/pod/Task::Kensho).

 ### Equivalents from Other Languages